ncss-tech/soilReports/README.md

 This report summarizes the components within an MLRA project.
 Several figures are generated to compare the component aomong several data mapunits.

 Be sure to load your NASIS selected set using a query, such as "Project - legend/mapunit/dmu by sso, pname & uprojectid" from the Region 11 query folder.
+Check "Legend" for National.
+Check "Project", "Mapunit", "DataMapunit", and "Legend Mapunit" for Local.

 ```r
 # load the soilReports package